udexon/SAIGON/Man_in_the_Mirror.md

-### "Man in the Mirror" Experiment: Bootstraping AI with SAIGON Kotlin OpenCV
+### "Man in the Mirror" Experiment: Bootstrapping AI with SAIGON Kotlin OpenCV

 \[ [Table of Contents](https://github.com/udexon/SAIGON/blob/master/0_Table_of_Contents.md) \]